ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * A slower consumer may be overwhelmed by events from a faster producer.
-* Implementing a concurrent producer may be non-trivial.
+* Implementing concurrent producers and consumers may be non-trivial.

 ### Reactive Streams

-Reactive Streams are a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers, which can lead to crashes due to memory overflow.
+Reactive Streams are a further development of Reactive Extensions, which use backpressure to match producer and consumer performance.
 In a simplified way, Reactive Streams are a combination of Reactive Extensions and batching.

 The main difference between them is who is the initiator of the exchange.
 In Reactive Extensions, a Publisher sends events to a Subscriber as soon as they become available and in any quantity.
-In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them and no more than the requested quantity.
+In Reactive Streams, a Publisher must send events to a Subscriber only after they have been requested and no more than the requested quantity.

 ![Reactive Streams](/images/Reactive_Streams.png)